 PREPARATION OF MANUSCRIPT

 Length and File Format: Manuscripts (scholarly articles) should not exceed 15000 words, in Times New Roman font, 12 pt, 1,5 spacing, left margin 3,5 cm, right margin 3 cm.
 Footnotes are written in 10 pt font.
 In exceptional cases, the Editorial Board may approve for the publication a longer manuscript than required.
 Longer manuscripts may be accommodated in multiple issues.
 Manuscripts should be submitted in Microsoft Word for Windows format.

-Language and Script: Manuscript should be written either in the Serbian language, in Latin script with a summary in English at end of the text (up to 2.000 characters) or in English language with an abstract in Serbian at end of the text (up to 1.000 characters).
+Language and Script: Manuscript should be written either in the Serbian language, in Latin script with an abstract in English at end of the text (up to 1.000 characters) or in English language with an abstract in Serbian at end of the text (up to 1.000 characters).
 When written in English, American-English spelling should be used.
 If your first language is not English, you may wish to have it professionally edited by a native speaker or a professional translator.
 The authors are liable for the costs of language editing.
 Manuscripts written in poor English are not going to be considered for the publication.